 Microsoft Excel was one of the ground-breaking inventions of data science, and is still used today by over 60% of businesses.
 Despite its easy to use features, large storage, and useful functions for organizing and analyzing data, it still has one big flaw: It relies on manual entries, which creates the potential for human errors.

 For these reasons, reducing manual entries has been on the forefront of financial teams’ minds.
 In addition to reducing potentially catastrophic errors, Excel consolidation and forecasting platforms can save a tremendous amount of time and leave professionals with more resources to analyze, and less time spent doing copy-paste.

-Although more than 90% of Excel sheets contain errors, they are usually very minor mistakes or spotted before the data is used or published.
+Although around 90% of Excel sheets contain errors, they are usually very minor mistakes or spotted before the data is used or published.
 However, there have been numerous mistakes that have been news worthy due to their huge repercussions.